An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Discussion

 The joint analysis of CMB observations with measurements of the small-scale linear matter power spectrum from the \lyaf\ has long been a powerful combination in constraining extensions to $\Lambda$CDM \cite{Phillips2001,Verde2003,Spergel2003,Seljak2005,Viel2004b,Seljak2006,Dvorkin2014,Krall2017,Archidiacono2019}.
 We presented an emulator that will facilitate the combination of current (BOSS/eBOSS) and upcoming DESI measurements of the \pd\ with CMB observations, to provide competitive constraints on beyond-$\Lambda$CDM cosmologies.

 \acknowledgments The authors thank Jose O{\~n}orbe for sharing his code for the reionisation model of ref. \cite{Onorbe2017} and for valuable discussions.
 This work was partially enabled by funding from the UCL Cosmoparticle Initiative.
 This work used computing equipment funded by the Research Capital Investment Fund (RCIF) provided by UK Research and Innovation (UKRI), and partially funded by the UCL Cosmoparticle Initiative.
 This work was supported by collaborative visits funded by the Cosmology and Astroparticle Student and Postdoc Exchange Network (CASPEN).
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.
 AFR acknowledges support by an STFC Ernest Rutherford Fellowship, grant reference ST/N003853/1, and by FSE funds trough the program Ramon y Cajal (RYC-2018-025210) of the Spanish Ministry of Science and Innovation.
 AFR, HVP and AP were partially supported by the Science and Technology Facilities Council (STFC) Consolidated Grant number ST/R000476/1.
 KKR was supported by funding from the Science Research Council (VR) of Sweden; and the Dunlap Institute for Astronomy \& Astrophysics, University of Toronto.
 PM was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Contract no. DE-AC02-05CH11231.
+HVP was additionally supported by the research project grant “Fundamental Physics from Cosmological Surveys” funded by the Swedish Research Council (VR) under Dnr 2017-04212.